- Search for Research Summaries, Reviews, and Reports

 Nature and burden of the condition

-Abdominal pain is a common presenting complaint for patients seeking care at emergency departments, with the number of cases in the USA estimated at approximately 3.4 million per year.1 Appendicitis is a common etiology of abdominal pain, caused by acute inflammation of the appendix, and occurs in approximately 8-10% of the population (over a lifetime).2,3 Appendicitis is most common between the ages of 10 and 30 years.
+Abdominal pain is a common presenting complaint for patients seeking care at emergency departments, with the number of cases in the United States estimated at approximately 3.4 million per year.1 Appendicitis is a common etiology of abdominal pain, caused by acute inflammation of the appendix, and occurs in approximately 8-10% of the population (over a lifetime).2,3 Appendicitis is most common between the ages of 10 and 30 years.
 The ratio of incidence in men and women is 3:2 through the mid-20s and then equalizes after age 30.
-Appendicitis is the most common abdominal surgical emergency, with over 250,000 appendectomies performed annually in the U.S. Risk for development of acute appendicitis in pregnant women is similar to that of the general population, making acute appendicitis the most common non-obstetric emergency during pregnancy.4,5 Untreated appendicitis can lead to perforation of the appendix, which typically occurs within 24 to 36 hours of the onset of symptoms.
+Appendicitis is the most common abdominal surgical emergency, with over 250,000 appendectomies performed annually in the United States.
+Risk for development of acute appendicitis in pregnant women is similar to that of the general population, making acute appendicitis the most common non-obstetric emergency during pregnancy.4,5 Untreated appendicitis can lead to perforation of the appendix, which typically occurs within 24 to 36 hours of the onset of symptoms.
 Perforation of the appendix can lead to intra-abdominal infection, sepsis, the formation of intraperitoneal abscesses, and rarely death (in approximately 3% of cases with perforation).4

 Diagnosis of right lower quadrant pain/ suspected acute appendicitis